ireneangelucci/ODE-solver-for-Fluid-Dynamics/Solutions.md

 ### The algorithm’s behavior depending on δt

-Stability condition for δt is provided in Equation (13).
-We observed divergence for the time steps 0.01, 0.03 and 0.05.
-And convergence is observed for time steps 0.005, 0.007 and 0.009.
+In our code we provided an implementation for adapting the time step size δt in accordance to the stability condition in Equation (13).
+However, in order to analyse the algorithm's behaviour depending on δt, we kept it constant and equal to the values reported in the table below throughout the whole simulation.
+We observed divergence for the time steps 0.01, 0.03 and 0.05 and convergence for time steps 0.005, 0.007 and 0.009.

 dt | timestep | stabilitiy condition |
 --- | --- | --- |